cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/basic/openstack_basics.md

 `6`.
 Paste the URL of the blueprint package in the URL field.
 Provide any name you like.

 `7`.
-Select openstack.yaml from the Blueprint YAML file menu(You can leave the Blueprint icon field blank.
+Select openstack.yaml from the Blueprint YAML file menu
+     (You can leave the Blueprint icon field blank.
 It is only for decoration).

 `8`.
 Click **Upload**.

 The blueprint should appear in the blueprint list under the name you provided.

 `9`.
-On the right, you will see a rocket icon.
-Select the rocket icon and you will enter the create deployment dialog.
+On the right, you will see a rocket icon. click the rocket icon and create deployment dialog will be shown.

 `10`.
 Provide a name you like in the Deployment name field.